Relationship Between You, The Machine and other people

 But given the limitation, brainstorming by yourself is a process that depends on your visualization and associative capacity.
 Not everyone is a natural brainstormer.
 If you are one of those that are struggling with brainstorming, get yourself a pen and paper, and start drawing out your associations on the paper, and if you don’t get enough of them, try to leave pre-defined empty space that will force your brain to “fill in the blank”.

 This way you will create gaps that your brain will feel obligated to complete.
 It’s a little trick that can force you into creating new associations between objects that you are brainstorming about.
 Finally, to get better at brainstorming, more important than reading about it, is actually doing it.
 So don’t be shy, just make it a part of your weekly routine.
 It is not something that you need to do daily, but it is a great way to get alternative out of the box solutions to the problems that are in front of you.
-Brainstorming helped me make numerous business processes easier, just because I’ve detached from day to day thinking, and managed to see the problems from a different perspective, saving me a lot of time and resources, while making tasks easier than before.
+Brainstorming helped us make numerous business processes easier, just because we’ve detached from day to day thinking, and managed to see the problems from a different perspective, saving us a lot of time and resources, while making tasks easier than before.

 Choosing Hardware – A connection between a digital and physical world